We are pleased to announce the fourth edition of the annual

 • Freedom of Expression, Pluralism and the Changing Media: Legal Perspectives

-• Techniques and skills of investigative journalism
+• Social and political impact of journalism

-• Reporting Europe beyond Brussels
+• Reporting Diversity

 The Summer School is open to journalists and other stakeholders in the media industry, e.g. publishers, network operators, content and service providers, citizens associations, and regulatory authorities, mainly from EU member states.
-The Boot Camp is open to journalists from all media platforms, mainly from EU member states.

 Networking among participants; shared knowledge of common European journalistic professional rights and rules; strategies for the development of pluralism and freedom in the new media.
 A Certificate will be awarded to each participant who has successfully completed the training course.